Know Your Rights

 - Is NOT under custody or guardianship of Department of Children and Family Services (DCFS)

-- A school homeless liaison or social worker, an adult relative, an Illinois attorney, a representative of a homeless service agency, a social services agency providing services to run away or homeless youth, or a representative of a religious organization says in writing is unaccompanied.
+- A school homeless liaison or social worker, an adult relative, an Illinois attorney, a representative of a homeless service agency, a social services agency providing services to run away or homeless youth, or a representative of a religious organization says minor is unaccompanied in writing.

 If you meet these criteria, you’re entitled to all the services as minors 12 and older, PLUS:

 - Primary care services (like when you go to the doctor)